What do you call it when you know something without using your sense of sight, hearing, touch, taste, or smell?

 The second step is to pray or imagine yourself surrounded by a protective white light.
 You can also ask your guardian angel for protection.

 Yet that’s a discussion for another time and place.
-The point here is that when it comes to any kind of activity, one of the first things to do when you’re training is to ensure you’re going to have a safe experience.
+The point here is when it comes to any kind of activity, one of the first things to do when you’re training is to ensure you’re going to have a safe experience.

-The goal should be to try sensing information on one to five new people every day.
+The goal should be to try sensing information on one to five new people daily.
 Try when you’re turned away from them.
 They might become alarmed if they see you looking at them in a way they perceive as strange.
 Try to intuit what kind of feeling you get from them.
 How can you describe it?
 Try.

 After you pass the first week, keep your intuitive skills sharp by practicing at least once a week afterward.

-It’s essential to not look directly at the people you’re sensing information from.
+It’s essential not to look directly at the people you’re sensing information from.
 If you do, don’t look in detail at them until after you’re finished sensing.

 And, as always, keep dream journaling, keep meditating.
 All of these activities feed in on each other and build third-eye eyesight, intuition, sixth sense, or whatever else you want to call it.

 2. Check on the veracity of your gut feelings

 Try to verify the information you’ve sensed; close the loop.
 Being right builds confidence.
 Was it luck or was there something that triggered your gut feeling.